Technophile NewsTechnophile News

 Other Wireless Headphones We’ve Tested

-Wireless headphones are the default these days, and there are roughly one gazillion of them (and counting).
+Wireless headphones are the default these days, and there are roughly 1 gazillion of them (and counting).
 We do our best to test them all, but not everything we test can make the big list.
-Here are some other great options worth trying.
+Here are some other good options worth trying.

 Beyerdynamic Amiron 300 for $280: These premium earbuds from Beyerdynamic are nondescript looking and don’t have noise-canceling to compete with Sony and Bose, but they do sound fantastic.
 If you’re looking for a great-sounding pair that won’t get you judged in public, these are a great option for quiet luxury.